 The RMESTC has continually acquired state-of-the-art training devices.
 This continued in 2014 when we worked closely with FedEx and Delta Airlines to receive two real decommissioned aircraft; a Boeing 727 FedEx cargo plane as well as a CRJ-200 regional jet.
 These are aircraft in which most regional ARFF crews would expect to encounter.
 These new training devices allow the most hands on application of emergency situations.

-Just this year, at the start of 2017, the RMESTC acquired all new SCBA’s as well as turn-out gear for all RMESTC students.
+Just last year, at the start of 2017, the RMESTC acquired all new SCBA’s as well as turn-out gear for all RMESTC students.
 The SCBA’s come equipped with high capacity 4500 psi bottles and full communication capability.
 The communications within the SCBA’s allow seamless instruction and communication with our RMESTC instructors.
 A new cascade bottle filling station was also installed to keep up with the demand of higher capacity bottles.

 Another great upgrade is also on the horizon – coming up in 2019 we are planning a complete rehabilitation of the aircraft rescue fire training systems.
 The full scope of the 2019 project has yet to be finalized, but we expect it to include the fire trainers, both SAFT and Spill, along with their respective propane distribution systems, and computer controls.
 We may convert the spill pit from a rock base to a water base design.

 In the future the RMESTC also plans to construct a structural burn building to facilitate training to municipal fire response agencies as well as police departments and SWAT teams.
 The RMESTC will partner with the Helena College of Technology to bring this great opportunity to a vast amount of training firemen and women.